ghmer/openldap/README.md

 1. Try the image in your development/testing environment
 2. Test different configurations (TLS, custom schemas, LDIF imports, etc.)
-3. Validate migration scenarios from Bitnami or other LDAP solutions
+3. Validate migration scenarios
 4. Document your findings and report issues on GitHub
 5. Share your use case and any missing features you identify

-Your testing and feedback are crucial to making this image production-ready.
+Your testing and feedback are much appreciated.
 Every contribution, whether it's a bug report, documentation improvement, or feature suggestion, helps the entire community.

 **Get Started:** Pull the image, follow the Quick Start guide, and let us know how it works for you!